Updated on:

 Visit Pompeii on Your Way to Positano

 I’m a bit of a history buff, so for me Pompeii was a can’t miss spot.
 It’s located about halfway between Naples and Sorrento.
-To make your trip as efficient as possible, I’d recommend stopping at Pompeii on your way to the Amalfi Coast, but if you’d prefer, you can take a day trip back to Pompeii from the Amalfi Coast using the same Circumvesuviana train I mentioned before!
-For details on how to stop on the way see the section above!
+To make your trip as efficient as possible, I’d recommend stopping at Pompeii on your way to the Amalfi Coast, but if you’d prefer, you can take a day trip back to Pompeii from the Amalfi Coast using the same Circumvesuviana train I mentioned above.

 Or feel freee to skip Pompeii entirely and head straight to the coast!